eclipse-sumo/sumo/docs/web/docs/Tutorials/Manhattan.md

 ## Generating random flows for jtrrouter

 The [randomTrips.py](../Tools/Trip.md#randomtripspy) tool can be used to generated suitable randomFlows with the following options.
-If the **--trips-attributes** option is not recognized correctly, try using double quotes around the option value and escape double quotes inside.
+If the **--trip-attributes** option is not recognized correctly, try using double quotes around the option value and escape double quotes inside.

 ```